There’s somewhat of a running joke in our family. My husband used to be the pickiest eater I knew.

 - The man who didn’t like fish now requests homemade Caesar dressing for family dinners (and yes, he knows it contains anchovies).

-- The man who once nearly lost his dinner when he realized his favorite risotto (which he had already eaten a second helping of) contained mushrooms now asks me to sauté some to put on top our pies on pizza night.
+- Mr. Crumbs once nearly lost his dinner when he realized his favorite risotto (which he had already eaten a second helping of) contained mushrooms now asks me to sauté some to put on top our pies on pizza night.

 - The man who used to despise tomatoes not only requests tomato basil soup almost every soup night, but also puts a thick slice of tomato on his grilled vegetable sandwiches.
 In fact, the last time I made couscous, he asked me to cut the tomatoes bigger and add more!